 - 5.1.26 Institutions that individually or jointly establish HRECs should adequately resource and maintain them.
-Resourcing should be sufficient to enable HRECs: - (a) to satisfy the requirements for sound ethical review (see paragraph 5.1.37); - (b) to communicate well with researchers (see paragraphs 5.2.13 to 5.2.15, page 84); - (c) not to charge fees where doing so would discourage research the institution has an obligation to support. - 5.1.27 When establishing an HREC, an institution should set out and publicise its terms of reference, including: - (a) the scope of its responsibilities for ethical review; - (b) its relationship to other processes of research review; - (c) its relationship to non-affiliated researchers; - (d) its institutional accountability; - (e) its mechanisms of reporting;
+Resourcing should be sufficient to enable HRECs: - to satisfy the requirements for sound ethical review (see paragraph 5.1.37): - (b) to communicate well with researchers (see paragraphs 5.2.13 to 5.2.15, page 84); - (c) not to charge fees where doing so would discourage research the institution has an obligation to support. - 5.1.27 When establishing an HREC, an institution should set out and publicise its terms of reference, including: - the scope of its responsibilities for ethical review; - (b) its relationship to other processes of research review; - its relationship to non-affiliated researchers; - (d) its institutional accountability; - its mechanisms of reporting; - Where the context is the establishment and maintenance of an HREC, 'institutions' also includes any body or agency that establishes an HREC but does not conduct human research.

-- (f) categories of minimum membership; and - (g) remuneration, if any, for members. - 5.1.28 Where an institution has established an HREC, the institution is responsible for ensuring that: - (a) members have relevant experience and/or expertise; - (b) members undertake: - (i) appropriate induction, which could include mentoring by a current HREC member, and - (ii) continuing education; - (c) review of research proposals is thorough; - (d) review processes and procedures are expeditious; - (e) decisions are transparent, consistent, and promptly communicated; - (f) actual and potential conflicts of interest that may affect research and its review are identified and managed (see Chapter 5.4: Conflicts of interest, page 89-90); - (g) membership of the HREC is made public in annual reports or by other routine processes, and is available to researchers submitting research proposals to that HREC; - (h) good communication between the institution/s, the HREC and researchers is promoted; - the workload of the HREC does not compromise the quality and timeliness of ethical review; and - (j) any institution using the HREC can be assured the HREC is operating in accordance with this National Statement.
+- (f) categories of minimum membership; and - (g) remuneration, if any, for members. - 5.1.28 Where an institution has established an HREC, the institution is responsible for ensuring that: - members have relevant experience and/or expertise; - members undertake: (b) - (i) appropriate induction, which could include mentoring by a current HREC member, and - (ii) continuing education; - review of research proposals is thorough: - (d) review processes and procedures are expeditious; - (e) decisions are transparent, consistent, and promptly communicated; - (f) actual and potential conflicts of interest that may affect research and its review are identified and managed (see Chapter 5.4: Conflicts of interest, page 89-90); - (g) membership of the HREC is made public in annual reports or by other routine processes, and is available to researchers submitting research proposals to that HREC; - (h) good communication between the institution/s, the HREC and researchers is promoted; - (i) the workload of the HREC does not compromise the quality and timeliness of ethical review; and - (j) any institution using the HREC can be assured the HREC is operating in accordance with this National Statement.